jeanflower/FinNeoClient/README.md

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

-The `start*.sh` scripts expect a folder structure with finkitty, FinServer and mongo as sibling folders.
+The `start*.sh` scripts expect a folder structure with finneo, FinNeoServer and mongo as sibling folders.

 ## Everyday scripts for developers